cardano-foundation/openblockperf/src/docs/peers.md

+# Tracking peers

-# Tracking the nodes peers
+The client tracks the nodes peers by reading through the nodes logs.

-Notes on how it currently is implemented and what is missing.

-* The client holds a single list of all its peers.
-* Every peer in that list is unqiquely identified by the combination of the remotes ip and port.
-In fact thats the key of the peers dictionary.
+We are interested in all the peers the node is connected to.
+But also when these peers change their states.
+That is

-## Peer States
+## Peer status changes

 * Every peer can be in one of many states.
 See `blockperf.models:PeerState`
 * A peer is either outbound or inbound.
 That is either the node connected